gopi-suvanam/gopi-suvanam.github.io/_posts/2023-04-27-Decentralization-Manifesto.md

 ---
-title: Manifesto for Decentralization: Empowering Individuals and Communities in the Digital Age
+title: Manifesto for Decentralization - Empowering Individuals and Communities in the Digital Age
 layout: post
 description: We, the advocates of the Decentralization movement, believe that centralized systems and power structures in the digital realm pose significant risks to individual autonomy, diversity, and innovation.
 We advocate for a paradigm shift towards decentralized, distributed, and community-driven technologies.
 ---